 Please note that we do not offer legal, accounting or financial planning advice.
 We work with your current adviser or refer to appropriate professionals as needed.

-JHC LifeCare presents programs on caregiving and planning throughout the year for various organizations.
-Our team members present to practitioners and laypersons on issues regarding Aging Life Care Management, planning, caregiving, end-of-life care, and other relevant topics.
-We also provide clinical supervision to professionals seeking social work licensure and are often sought as mentors by other Aging Life Care Professionals®.
-Debbie has taught test preparation sessions on Entitlements, Benefits and Legal Issues for the National Academy of Certified Care Managers.
+JHC LifeCare team members present programs throughout the year for various organizations, practitioners and laypersons on issues regarding Aging Life Care Management, planning, caregiving, end-of-life care, and other relevant topics. and are often sought as mentors by other Aging Life Care Professionals®.
+Debbie has taught test preparations sessions on Entitlements, Benefits and Legal Issues for the National Academy of Certified Care Managers.